kfahn22/L-System-Pattern-Generator/README.md

 <p align="center"><img src="assets/dragon-astroid-filled.jpg" alt="Dragon rule-set with astroid" width="500px"></p>

-I also really like this version with the Archimedes Spiral.
+I also really like this version with the Archimedes spiral.

 <p align="center"><img src="assets/dragon-archimedes-spiral.jpg" alt="Dragon rule-set with eight curve" width="500px"></p>

-Since many of the shapes are a function of parameters that can be altered, I added some sliders to experiment and was able to generate some fun patterns.
-For example, I used the [supershape](https://thecodingtrain.com/challenges/23-2d-supershapes) in the Crystal rule-set and the Krishna's Anklet rule-set yielding very different patterns.
+Since many of the shapes are a function of parameters that can be altered, I added some sliders to experiment with different rule-set/shape curve combinations and was able to generate some fun patterns.
+For example, I used the [supershape](https://thecodingtrain.com/challenges/23-2d-supershapes) in the crystal rule-set and the Krishna's anklet rule-set yielding very different patterns.

 ### Crystal rule-set